Plerixafor (By injection)

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.
-This medicine should be started after you have received G-CSF (such as filgrastim, pegfilgrastim) once a day for 4 consecutive days.
+This medicine should be started after you have received another medicine (G-CSF) for 4 days.

 Drugs and Foods to Avoid